-This pony's action is straight, smooth and balanced without any exaggerated knee lift.
-Exmoor Ponies are noted for their ability to gallop and jump.
+The Exmoor Pony action is straight, smooth and balanced without any exaggerated knee lift.
+They are noted for their ability to gallop and jump.
 The pony is enormously strong, well-balanced and capable of carrying weight well out of proportion to its size.
 It has been known to carry a man for a full day's hunting.

 The Exmoor Pony is living history and is on the world's rare breed list.